tonilopezmr/InteractorExecutor/README.md

 -------------------------
 The code which uses this library is in the package `'com.tonilopezmr.sample.domain.interactor'`.

-The sample code is the sames as my other library [Android EasySQLite][11].
+The sample code is the same as my other library [Android EasySQLite][11].

 I use the Clean architecture with the pattern MVP, I have been motivated for the speaker [pedrovgs][10] in DroidCon 2014.